“13: How Do I Work with Stake and Ward Leaders?” Preach My Gospel: A Guide to Missionary Service (2018), 213–24

 I challenge you, my brothers and sisters, that if you do not know what it is like, you try to imagine what it is like.
 It can be terribly lonely.
 It can be disappointing.
 It can be frightening.
 We of this Church are far more different from the world than we are prone to think we are.
 This woman goes on: “When we … become members of the Church, we are surprised to discover that we have entered into a completely foreign world, a world that has its own traditions, culture, and language.
 We discover that there is no one person or no one place of reference that we can turn to for guidance in our trip into this new world.
 At first the trip is exciting, our mistakes even amusing, then it becomes frustrating and eventually, the frustration turns into anger.
 And it’s at these stages of frustration and anger that we leave.
 We go back to the world from which we came, where we knew who we were, where we contributed, and where we could speak the language” [“Find the Lambs, Feed the Sheep,” 108].

 With approval from the mission president, local leaders may consider asking full-time missionaries to assist in ministering assignments on a limited basis.
 The mission president communicates this approval to the stake president, who informs bishops.
-When such approval is given, full-time missionaries are assigned primarily to work with new members, part-member families, and other members (see Handbook 2: Administering the Church , 7.4.3).
+When such approval is given, full-time missionaries are assigned primarily to work with new members, part-member families, and returning members (see Handbook 2: Administering the Church , 7.4.3).

 Teaching and baptizing new converts is under the direction of your mission president.
 However, the work of proclaiming the gospel will move forward more powerfully when full-time missionaries and members coordinate their efforts and work in unity together.
 You may often be invited to attend ward council meetings.
 However, your first priority is to make sure that the people you are teaching are at church.
 Frequently this will mean that you will accompany them.
 If there is a conflict between attending ward council meeting and getting someone to church, do the latter.
 In this case, provide a copy of the Progress Record to the ward mission leader and ensure that he has all the information needed for ward council.